April 11 - 19, 2026

 “Go anyway.
 The unknown is where everything worth finding lives.” ~ Anonymous

 The Gems route in the Grand Canyon follows the South Bass, Tonto, and Boucher trails.
-It’s not especially technically difficult but is very arduous.
+It’s not especially technically difficult but, is very arduous.
 The biggest issue is finding water and shade.
 I researched this route pretty heavily, marking any place others had found water.
 And, it had been an unusually dry winter.
-But we felt relatively confident we’d be ok with the potential routes to the river as a backup.
+However, we felt relatively confident we’d be ok with the potential routes to the river as a backup.

-On Valentine’s Day, just 8 weeks before we were to drop in for this 9-day backpack trip, I tore my meniscus.
+A bit of a backstory…On Valentine’s Day, just 8 weeks before we were to drop in for this 9-day backpack trip, I tore my meniscus.
 I was unable to bear any weight for almost 5 weeks, meaning I only had 3 weeks to determine whether I could do this trip or not.
-I saw a PT who gave me a couple exercises but then was gone until a week before the start date.
+I saw a PT who gave me a couple exercises but, then was gone until a week before the start date.
 I saw her 3 days before we were to leave and fortunately, she gave her blessing.

 She did say it may be a bit painful, especially on the downhills, and I may have some slight relapses but likely wouldn’t do any further damage.
 So, the trip was on!